 The law establishes certain rudimentary safety and health standards for workplaces, which the labor ministry is responsible for enforcing.
-The law also covers non-workers who are lawfully on the premises or within the workplace during work hours.
-The law contains provisions for the identification and assessment of, and risk control for, workplace hazards and hazardous substances, but it does not contain a list of hazardous occupations or work.
+The law also covers nonworkers who are lawfully on the premises or within the workplace during work hours.
+The law contains provisions for the identification and assessment of, and risk control for, workplace hazards and hazardous substances.